OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-lcd-screen.md

 Here we're using two objects of different classes to accomplish our goal, `TemperatureSensor` and `Lcd`.
 If we had other devices we wanted to include in this experiment, we can write more class definitions and load them using the `import` statement.

 This is an incredibly common programming technique and is at the heart of Object Oriented Programming!
 It helps us capture and understand interactions between complex pieces through simplifying them in a human-readable way.

-It's much easier to think about getting a reading from your `sensor` object, then to deal with the complexities of sending serial data to and from a 1-Wire device and all the conversion you need to do from that data.
-Instead, we get a line like `return sensor.readValue()` which we can immediately understand.

 >Although it's a powerful tool, too much abstraction can create its own problems.
 Ultimately, writing smart, self-documenting code comes from lots of practise and communication between you and the people you share your work with!